Brosi-Lab/lab-website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-We are a pollination and community ecology lab in the Department of Biology at the University of Washington.
+We are a Pollination and Community Ecology lab in the [Department of Biology](https://www.biology.washington.edu/) at the University of Washington.
 Please take a look around to find out more about us and our research.